What are the responsibilities and job description for the Park Equipment Operator or Senior Park Equipment Operator position at City of Plano?

 Skill in: Communicating clearly both verbally and in writing; operating light and/or heavy equipment used in the construction, maintenance, and repair of assigned functional operations.

-Education: No formal education required.
-High school diploma or GED equivalent preferred.
+Education: High school diploma or GED equivalent preferred.

 Experience: One (1) year of previous landscaping or construction experience which involves the operation of light and/or heavy equipment in assigned area of responsibility.

-Licenses and Certifications: Texas Class “C” driver’s license within 30 days of hire per state law.
+Licenses and Certifications: Texas Class “A” Commercial driver’s license preferred.

 Conditions of Employment: Must pass a drug test, driver license check, criminal history background check, periodic CJIS background check (for positions requiring access into Police buildings) and social security number verification check.